Bam92/abelmbula/content/blog/pseudocode/index.md

 ENDWHILE
 RETURN arr
 ```
-As you can see, I am just explain my logic flow so you can easilly implement it in your prefered language.
+As you can see, I am just explain my logic flow so you can easily implement it in your prefered language.

 I use `function` key-word here just to let you know that it is a function, other people use `procedure` key-word.
-Eveytime I use a bloc(for, if...)
+Everytime I use a bloc(for, if...)
 I make sure I use endBloc at the end (they are called scope terminators) of it and I also capitalize them (but I think all these are optional, although they may be recommanded).

 I think you also see that I use indentation as much as I can.
 I suggest you to do so for readability.